About The Nite Show

 In December of 2005, Dan left radio to serve as Assistant Press Secretary for Maine Governor John E. Baldacci.
 Dan left the Governor’s Office in August of 2009 to start Cashman Communications, and eventually return to television as the host of “The Nite Show” once again in October of 2010.

-Brian Catell and The Jump City Jazz Band prides itself in being extremely versatile, playing a wide range of jazz, swing, pop and rock.
+Brian Nadeau and The Nite Show Band prides itself in being extremely versatile, playing a wide range of jazz, swing, pop and rock.